toon-format/toon-python/CONTRIBUTING.md

 ### Python Version Support

-We support Python 3.11 through 3.14t (including free-threaded Python).
+We support Python 3.8 and above (including Python 3.13 and 3.14).

 ### Type Safety